Course Reserves

 Requests

-If the Course Reserve item(s) are exclusively library item(s), faculty and staff can submit a signed Reserve form electronically to reserves@acadiau.ca and library staff will collect and process these items.
+• If the Course Reserve item(s) are exclusively library item(s) held by the Vaughan Memorial Library, faculty and staff can submit a Reserves Form and library staff will retrieve these items and place them on Reserve.

 Copyright